alwaysongoogle247/music_recommendation/README.md

 The cosine similarity is good for comparing the ratings of items, but does not consider the differences in mean and variance of the items. <br />
 The jaccard similarity is a good choice for implicit item feedback (ie binary feedback such as like/dislike or played/not played). <br />
 The pearson Correlation similarity also comparies the ratings of items and effects of mean and variance have been removed. <br />

+**Improve Accuracy**

+The average accuracy for the current model is 6 out of top 10 recommendations.
+Just about 60%.
+This was measured by asking users(friends) what was their favorite artist between 2006 and 2011.
+The model then recommended 10 artist according to the users favorite artist.
+After recieving recommendations the user chose which artist they would listen to our not.
+On average users would listen to 6 out of 10 artist with some users above and below the average.
+To improve the accuracy the dataset also has tags for genres that could be used to create more features and input into the model